alb3rtuk/convoy/README.md

 }
 ```

-All the options you can supply to your app will be present in the config file as well as all the commands and all their options etc (you also get a bunch of options and a single command that get automatically added by escort for your convenience, these will be explained below).
+All the options you can supply to your app will be present in the config file as well as all the commands and all their options etc (you also get a bunch of options and a single command that get automatically added by convoy for your convenience, these will be explained below).
 You can go and modify the values for all your options in the config file.
 The config file values, take precedence over the default values that you specified for the options (if any), but if you supply an option value on the command-line, this will still take precedence over the option value you define in the config file.
 This way you can provide sensible defaults and still override when necessary.

-Whenever you define an app to have a config file, escort will add some utility options and commands for you to make working with config files easier.
+Whenever you define an app to have a config file, convoy will add some utility options and commands for you to make working with config files easier.
 Firstly, you will get a global `config` option.
 This can be used to make your app take a specific config file instead of the default one, this config file will only be valid for the single execution of your command-line app e.g.:

 ```
 ./app.rb --config='/var/opt/.blahrc' -o yadda
 ```

-You also get a utility command for working with config files - the `escort` command.
+You also get a utility command for working with config files - the `convoy` command.
 This command has 4 options:

 * `--create-config` - this can be used to create a config file in a specified location
 * `--create-default-config` - this can be used to create a config file in the default location (home directory) if one doesn't already exit